ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

     def tan(input, *, out=None):
         return ivy.tan(input, out=out)

-Using :code:`tan` as a second example, it is placed under :code:`pointwise_ops` according to the `torch`_ directory.
-By referring to the `torch.tan`_ documentation, we code its positional and keyword arguments accordingly, then return with :code:`ivy.tan` to link the operation to the backend framework.
+:code:`tan` is also placed under :code:`pointwise_ops` as is the case in the `torch`_ framework.
+Looking at the `torch.tan`_ documentation, we can mimick the same arguments, and again simply wrap :code:`ivy.tan`, also making use of the :code:`out` argument in this case.

 Compositions
 ------------